 “Yes.
 Yes, she is.”
 I solemnly replied.

-But once we got past the murderous opening scenes, it felt like a ‘moment’ to be sharing the film with my son.
-I watched with muted delight as the creatures, monsters and Gods appeared on-screen: The Children of The Hydra pushing their way up through the dry earth, bones clacking as each skeleton formed; Triton rising from his subaqueous kingdom to hold the Clashing Rocks apart, providing safe passage for the Argo; Jason and his crew capturing the two Harpies who were cruelly tormenting King Phineus.
+But once we got past the brutal opening scenes, it felt like a ‘moment’ to be sharing the film with my son.
+I watched with muted delight as the creatures, monsters, and Gods appeared on-screen: The Children of The Hydra pushing their way up through the dry earth, bones clacking as each skeleton formed; Triton rising from his subaqueous kingdom to hold the Clashing Rocks apart, providing safe passage for the Argo; Jason and his crew capturing the two Harpies who were cruelly tormenting King Phineus.
 He seemed to enjoy it all!

-He only watched from behind the sofa when Talos creaked to life and stepped down from his plinth, while I silently marvelled at Ray Harryhausen’s fine attention to detail (the mint green patina on Talos’ bronze body is just superb).
-On every subsequent viewing he’s asked me to fast-forward through that particular scene, only allowing me to resume normal play at the point where Jason removes the cap on Talos’ heel, resulting in a flood of steaming, lava-like ichor gushing out.
-He won’t watch the statue come to life but he’ll happily watch its death by exsanguination, which sees Talos desperately clutching his throat before collapsing on the beach in pieces, crushing Hercules’ sidekick, Hylas, in the process.
+He only watched from behind the sofa when Talos creaked to life and stepped down from his plinth while I silently marvelled at Ray Harryhausen’s fine attention to detail (the mint green patina on Talos’ bronze body is just superb).
+On every subsequent viewing, he’s asked me to fast-forward through that particular scene, only allowing me to resume play at the point where Jason removes the cap on Talos’ heel, resulting in a flood of steaming, lava-like ichor gushing out.
+He won’t watch the statue come to life, but he’ll happily watch its death by exsanguination, which sees Talos desperately clutching his throat before collapsing on the beach in pieces, crushing Hercules’ sidekick, Hylas, in the process.

 “Did he get squashed, daddy?” my son asked.